edyedy01/01-starting-setup/udemy-react-course-notes.md

 			npm audit fix --force
 		outcome
 			it worked, i was able to run the 'npm start' command successfully and have the application up and running.
+	ERROR
+		message
+			UsersList.js:8 Uncaught TypeError: Cannot read properties of undefined (reading 'map') interpretation
+			the 'props' value to be forwarded to a component has not been declared.
+The first 'at' line of the stack trace should tell you which compoent is the offending one.